ssmirr/appdev-chapters/pundit.md

 after_action :verify_policy_scoped, only: :index
 ```

 Now try visiting `/follow_requests` or some other scaffolded route that was insecurely left reachable.
-We are now by-default-secure instead of by-default-insecure.
+We are now secure-by-default instead of insecure-by-default.

 ## Read more